 RetroArch isn’t technically an emulator.
 It’s a “frontend” that allows you to keep a suite of emulators in one easy to use place.
 For PSX, the emulation cores are from Mednafen, so this is a good one to download if you’re having trouble using Mednafen as a stand-alone product.
 The coolest thing about RetroArch is that it’s NetPlay compatible, meaning that it can play select games online.
 Like Mednafen, you’ll have to download BIOS files to play games on it.
 While we only listed four compatible platforms above, RetroArch is also compatible with most home consoles.
 That said, you may have to hack your console to use RetroArch, and we don’t recommend doing that.
 If you’re using RetroArch on Android, you can download it from the Google Play Store.
 Users on other platforms should head over to the official RetroArch website.

-Bizhawk is another Mednafen-powered emulator and works well for casual gamers.
-Its real attraction is its speedrunning capabilities.
-BizHawk allows speedrunners to use tools that change the gameplay for runs through retro games.
-BizHawk comes with several preprogrammed assist capabilities that players can use to change their game preferences to their liking.
-It includes features such as rewinding (for practice, obviously) and recording tools.
-In addition to PlayStation support, BizHawk works with dozens of platforms.
-If you want to speedrun on your PC, check out BizHawk.
+Bizhawk is a different Mednafen-powered emulator that works great for more relaxed gamers.
+Its true appeal is its speedrunning skills.
+BizHawk lets speedrunners utilize tools that alter the gameplay for runs through retro games.
+BizHawk is accompanied by a variety of preprogrammed assist abilities that gamers can use to modify their game preferences until they’re satisfied.
+It consists of features such as rewinding (for practice purposes, obviously) and recording devices.
+Additionally, to PlayStation support, BizHawk is compatible with dozens of platforms.
+If you’re looking to speedrun on your PC, we highly suggest checking out BizHawk.

-A separate adaptation from the PC Playstation emulator FPSE, FPse has a different function.
-It has mobile-specific capabilities that work astonishingly well with Android devices.
-You can also compress ROMs, so you don’t take up too much storage data when building your library.
-FPse supports touchscreen controls using a digital controller as well as Android-compatible gamepads.
-It has what feels like endless customization options and some really handy resolution and save and load features.
-It even comes with a menu full of cheat codes to help you along.
-While it’s not entirely free, $3.63 is a total bargain for all that you get.
+A separate variation from the PC Playstation emulator FPSE, FPse has a distinct purpose.
+It has mobile-specific abilities that operate surprisingly well with Android devices.
+You can also compress ROMs, so you don’t use up a bunch of storage data while developing your library.
+FPse is compatible with touchscreen controls utilizing a digital controller and Android-compatible gamepads.
+It possesses what seems like unlimited personalization possibilities and some convenient resolution and save and load features.
+It even comes with a menu chock-full of cheat codes to assist you along the way.
+Although it’s not completely free of charge, $3.63 is not a bad price for all the neat features you get.

-You can get into all your favorite classic games with these PS1 emulators.
-This is the closest you’ll get to playing on the original PlayStation.
-Our list has many great options to upgrade or throwback your gameplay on Android, PC, or something else.
+You can dive into all your beloved vintage games with these PS1 emulators.
+We can guarantee this is the closest you’ll be to playing on the original PlayStation.
+We’ve compiled a list of plenty of wonderful choices to update or put some nostalgia back in your gameplay on Android, PC, or whatever you’re using.

 Disclaimer: While downloading and sharing emulators is perfectly legal, downloading ROMs BIOS files is illegal, even if you own a physical copy of the game.
 This list is meant to be used as a reference.
 We do not advocate illegally downloading games.